DavidJKTofan/davidjktofan.me/content/post/a-journey-into-digital-privacy/index.md

 One of the most basic and easiest things you can do on your browser's settings is to **set your browser to delete Cookies after every session** close.
 [Here](https://ccm.net/faq/32792-google-chrome-automatically-clear-cookies-after-each-browsing-session) is a brief article that explains how to do it on Chrome.
 The process should be fairly similar for other browsers nowadays too.
 If not, google it.

+If you are using Firefox, here is a good [guide on privacy settings](https://restoreprivacy.com/firefox-privacy/) you might be interested in.

 #### Extensions / Addons

 One of our favorite Extensions is **[uBlock Origin](https://github.com/gorhill/uBlock)** (not to be confused with [uBlock](https://www.reddit.com/r/ublock/comments/32mos6/ublock_vs_ublock_origin/)).
 It is our go-to-Extension for content-filtering and ad-blocking (*"it is a wide-spectrum blocker"*).